 Career orientation: Skills for health care transformation

 Health care is transforming.
 As we are facing new challenges, boosting our soft skills capabilities can help us to take an active leadership role in the coming transformation.
-In order to offer students new tools and mindsets, this workshop offered insights into (bio)entrepreneurship and leadership as practice instead of something person-centric or a position.
+Aiming to acquire new tools and mindsets, this workshop offered students insights into (bio)entrepreneurship and leadership as practice instead of something person-centric or a position.

 This hands-on workshop, facilitated by Anna Birgersdotter, PhD, offered the opportunity to work with practical applications to meet the new demands: